Made some fine reflex saves, including an outstanding one from Sturridge, in one of his busier assignments of the season.

 Delivered a big performance in a big game.
 Neat and purposeful in everything he did, not least with his smartly dispatched headed opener, the first league goal of his Liverpool career.
 For his next trick, he needs to work on his celebrating.

-Was under the weather before kick-off, which was reflected in an off-key start, but the double-winning player of the year did not wilt in his endeavour and came close on a few occasions before finishing a brilliant one-two with his 31st goal of the season.
+Was under the weather before kick-off, which was reflected in an off-key start.
+But the double-winning Player of the Year did not wilt in his endeavor and came close on a few occasions before finishing a brilliant one-two with his 31st goal of the season.